poems4u/poems4u/content/poems/posts/shadow.md

 No one else discovered the third <br>
 In King David's little psalms. <br>
 None else flew——two-winged bird—— <br>
-While they had faces in palms. <br>
+While they hid faces in palms. <br>
 When each one in their cowardice deferred, <br>
 Only I dared speak the truth, <br>
 When, as with age, the wisdom was transferred, <br>